Information center Trogir

 At the begining of the 19th. ct. when its owners emigrated to Italy and following WWII, it went trough a period of neglect, but in 2013, after a major cleaning it opened its gates to the public once again.

-The garden is in it full blossom during spring when the ground is bright green changing shades of the color to the top of the tallest dark green tree.
-The garden is the most treasured natural heritage in Trogir.
+The garden is in it full blossom during spring when the ground is bright green, changing shades as it climbs to the top of the tallest dark green tree.

 ARE YOU GREEN?

-An early summer morning, the sky is clear, the air is fresh and you walking through fields of olive trees on the island Ciovo....
-Maybe you just parked your bike to take a selfie with the islands of Solta and Vis in the background...
-Maybe your color is green?
+An early summer morning, the sky is clear, the air is fresh and you are walking through fields of olive trees on the island Ciovo.
+Maybe you just parked your bike to take a selfie with the islands of Solta and Brač in the background.
+Maybe today your color is truely green!

 The church today is uninhabited and is located on the south-east end of the island on a cliff above the sea.
-Only four times a year is there a pilgrimage held in the church where locals come to hear the mass.
-From here you can see the islands Hvar, Brac and Solta and the place is just about the best place to catch the sundown.
+Only four times a year a pilgrimage is held in the church where locals come to hear the mass.
+From here you can see the islands Brač and Šolta.
+It provides the best location for gazing at the sun while it is rising or setting.

 The cave is an archeological find in the hinterland of Trogir.
 Here they found remains from the Mousterian culture and animal remains that date back to the Paleolithic era.
 It is the first organized excavation and chronologically dated dig of the Mousterian era in Dalmatia - important for researching life and adaptation of Neanderthals in the Adriatic.

-If you are not shy of a little hiking, the cave of Jure is a must see!
+If you are not shy of a little hiking, the cave of Mujo (Jure) is a must see!
 You get a chance to stand on grounds with documented life 45000 years old, what a rush!